gSchool/ada-CS-Fundamentals-Internship/07-algorithms/algorithms-divide-conquer.md

 Dijkstra's Algorithm is not considered a divide and conquer algorithm because at no point are we breaking the problem into subproblems of the same type and recursively solving the subproblems.
 <br>

-Similarly, Kadane's Algorithm is not considered a divide and conquer because we are not breaking the problem into subproblems, but rather using previously calculated results to calculate the overall solution.
+Similarly, <a href="https://www.geeksforgeeks.org/insertion-sort/">Insertion Sort</a> is not a divide and conquer algorithm because the algorithm does not involve breaking down the problem into subproblems.

 #### !end-explanation